GitHub Configuration

 Solution

-FORBIDDEN warnings for collaborators
+FORBIDDEN warnings for collaborators/branch protection rules

 Empty dependency data